Prismatik/blog/contents/articles/a-journey-of-discovery/index.md

 [Balsamiq](https://balsamiq.com).

 ### Prototype
-We arrive at our final delivery; We have toyed with the idea of delivering UX documents and/or complete site experiences; Though a prototype feels like the right thing to place in your client's hands.
-Client's don’t _read_ their product;
-they _use_ their product.
+We arrive at out final deliver.
+We've done a lot of thinking about whether it's better to deliver UX documents and/or complete site experiences.
+We've landed on placing a prototype in our client's hands as the best thing.
+Client's don't _read_ their product; they _use_ their product.
 Creating something usable is a good way to summarise all of the previous methods undertaken and makes for a powerful presentation when you can step your client through the journey of using their product.
 A prototype nicely laces up decisions and rationale and a strong focus should be made on content hierarchy and page/feature composition.
 There are different levels of complexities for prototypes; they can range from a simple point and click wireframe adventure, to something that entails feature functionality.
-The decision depends on the project, time and budget available; Recently we created a prototype using
+The decision depends on the project, time and budget available;
+Recently we created a prototype using
 [Google's Material Design Lite](https://github.com/google/material-design-lite) and this got the job done nicely.